 Then there is the issue of hacking.
 At a recent CES show in Las Vegas, a demonstration was held, showing how easy it is to hack into a vehicle's WiFi system.
 Key fob duplication, BlueTooth®, and Internet connections were all used to gain access to various vehicles.
 In one case, the vehicle was started, and moved, all by remote control!
 The old axiom about forewarned is forearmed speaks well here.
 If nothing else, choose your passwords wisely, and hope they aren't uploaded as well!

-It should be evident that reducing RFI ingress, by whatever means, should be avoided at all costs.
-Probably the biggest offenders are common mode radiation from the coax, and improper power wiring.
+Probably the biggest offenders of RFI ingress are common mode radiation from the coax, and improper power wiring.
 These issues are discussed below as well.

 Data bus Systems

 Digital electronics have become very pervasive in modern vehicles.
 Current models have as many as 80 digital processors controlling every facet of operation, and more are coming with every new model year!
 Most of these processors talk to one another over data bus systems.
 The OBD II, along with the various on-board processors, use ISO-defined networking to transfer data between them.
 This eliminates redundant signal paths, and allows sharing of the various sensors.
-They're commonly called CAN (Controller Area Network) or BEN (Body Electronic Area Network).
-Honda calls theirs MICS (Multiplex Integrated Control System).
-The three separate bus systems operate using bit rates of 10.4 kbps, 33.33 kbps, and 500 kbps.
+They're commonly called B-CAN (Body Chassis Area Network), but may be known by other acronyms.
+For example, Honda calls theirs MICS (Multiplex Integrated Control System).
+In this case, three separate bus systems operate using bit rates of 10.4 kbps, 33.33 kbps, and 500 kbps.
 Other makes are similar in nature, and all produce birdies up and down the amateur spectrum.
 It should be noted that RFI egress (interference from the on-board electronics) is much more severe than RFI ingress (to those same electronic devices).
 The really bad news is, manufacturers will not address any concern whatsoever, with respect to these spurious signals.
 Remember, they are exempt under FCC Part 15 rules.

 Some vehicle computer systems use a color burst crystal as an oscillator (3.579545 MHz).
 The 41st harmonic is 146.76134 MHz, which causes problems with the 146.16/76 repeater pair.
 However, component tolerances can cause the harmonic to be anyplace between about 146.70 MHz, to as high as 146.80 MHz.